webqit/quantum-js/README.md

 ## Inside a Stateful Program (The Concepts)

-This is an optional section not required to write Stateful programs!
+This is an optional section that isn't required to write Stateful programs!
 TL;DR: Stateful programs are *self-managed* programs - such that if you can just write the code, everything else is *machine-level* concern that's best left to the machine!

-But interestingly, the details here should also provide a better way to reason about your code, and a better backdrop for taking full advantage of the above to never again do manual work!
+But interestingly, the details here should also provide a better way to reason about your code, and a better backdrop for taking full advantage of Stateful programs to never again do manual work!

 + [Sensitivity](https://github.com/webqit/stateful-js/wiki#sensitivity)
 + [Granularity](https://github.com/webqit/stateful-js/wiki#granularity)